Pepperdine University

 Step 3.
 Complete a Paralegal Certification (Recommended)

-Beyond your education, the National Federation of Paralegal Associations (NFPA) recommends that you complete a certifying examination to receive paralegal certification.
-Paralegal certifications are available through a number of professional organizations.
+Beyond your education, the National Federation of Paralegal Associations (NFPA) offers national credentialing exams, including the Paralegal CORE Competency Exam (PCCE®) and the Paralegal Advanced Competency Exam (PACE®).
+Passing one of these exams earns an NFPA credential.
+Paralegal certifications are available through several professional organizations.
 Your options for paralegal certifications include, but are not limited to:

-Aside from certification, NALA suggests professional standards for paralegals.
-Some employers use NALA’s set of standards as a rubric in assessing a paralegal’s preparedness.
-These qualifications are not a requisite and are simply intended to demonstrate—both to the attorney and the public—that you have a formal legal education and have received broad exposure to the issues you may encounter as a paralegal.
+In addition to certification, NALA publishes professional standards and guidance (including ethics and utilization guidelines) intended to help define qualifications and professional expectations for paralegals.
+These qualifications are not a requisite and are simply intended to demonstrate, both to the attorney and the public, that you have a formal legal education and have received broad exposure to the issues you may encounter as a paralegal.

 Each certification has its own criteria for continuing education and renewal.
 Review the requirements and choose a certification that best aligns with your goals.